kbase/file_cache_server/README.md

 ### Bucket setup

-Before the cache can work, you need to manually create a bucket called "kbase-cache" (or anything else matching the `"MINIO_BUCKET_NAME"` env var):
+The app will use the bucket name set by the `MINIO_BUCKET_NAME` env var.
+If the bucket doesn't exist, the app will create it for you.
+If you monkey with the bucket, like rename or delete it, then you need to restart the server to recreate the bucket.

-Open up `localhost:9000` and create the bucket in the Minio web UI while the server is running.
+While docker-compose is running, you can open up `localhost:9000` to use the Minio web UI.

+You can also call `docker-compose run mc` to access the Minio CLI for your running Minio instance.

 #### Delete a whole bucket